Sony bid to revive electronics to hinge on smartphones

 Sony's boss, Kazuo Hirai, in 2012 identified mobile products, gaming and digital imaging as the core of a rebound in consumer electronics after more than a decade of decline for the pioneer of personal music players and compact discs.
 Of those three, mobile has since emerged as the best near-term hope for Sony to turn around its electronics business.

-Its goal is to fend off challenges from China's Huawei Technologies and ZTE Corp and Korea's LG Electronics to secure the No. 3 slot in the global smartphone market, behind Samsung and Apple which between them account for more than half of all smartphones sold.
+Its goal is to fend off challenges from China's Huawei Technologies 002502.SZ and ZTE Corp (000063.SZ) and Korea's LG Electronics (066570.KS) to secure the No. 3 slot in the global smartphone market, behind Samsung and Apple which between them account for more than half of all smartphones sold.

 The Japanese company, however, will need to cement better ties with carriers in the United States to win market share there and may struggle against its Chinese rivals in their home market, analysts say.